 Cons of government-insured loans

-- You’ll have higher overall borrowing costs
+- You could have higher overall borrowing costs

 - Expect to provide more documentation, depending on the loan type, to prove eligibility